Free Skin Cancer Screening

 If you have any questions, please call 1-800-ROSWELL.

-Roswell Park Cancer Institute and the Buffalo Sabres partner to expand our efforts in reducing cancer risk among the team's fans.
+Roswell Park Comprehensive Cancer Center and the Buffalo Sabres partner to expand our efforts in reducing cancer risk among the team's fans.

 Through this relationship with the Buffalo Sabres, our goal is to increase public awareness so people can act to reduce their risk of cancer, among other diseases.

 Hockey Fights Cancer™

 Hockey Fights Cancer™ night was extra special for one cancer survivor who took center ice to ring the Victory Bell for the very first time and drop the puck to start the game.
 (Courtesy: Buffalo Sabres)